 2. Explore the Blue Lagoon

-3. Swim and Swing in Frenchman’s Cove
+3. Swim in Frenchman’s Cove

 Frenchman’s Cove is one of the most stunning sheltered beaches I’ve ever been to.
-The mouth of the cove has strong waves so kids will love it and parents can take shelter in the quiet bay.
+The mouth of the cove has strong waves so kids will love it and meanwhile, parents can take shelter in the quiet bay.

 Sher’s Tip: Get here early to avoid the crowds.
 The water is generally calm in the inner section but certain areas can be deep with a strong current near some of the swings.
 Grab a Red Stripe, kick back and relax!

-4. Have Drinks at Jamaica’s Trident Hotel
+4. Grab Drinks at the Trident Hotel

 The Trident Hotel is a luxurious, 5 star property in Portland, Jamaica with modern suites, ocean front views and its own private movie theater.

-5. Have Dinner at the Mocking Bird Hill Hotel
+5. Eat Dinner at the Mocking Bird

 6. Head to the Blue Mountains